 G1.
 Invited Speakers:

-This session will cover application-oriented research and development on surface-modified products and technologies.
-Topics include surface modified or coated products/components in the area of tribology, corrosion, high temperature, optical, magnetic and allied technologies.
-The focus is also on novel substrate preparation and pre-treatment methods: substrate nitriding, carburizing, boriding, or oxidation pre-treatments; intermediate etching treatment and interlayer design during the coating processes; coating post-treatments, including laser, electron beam, annealing, ion implantation or mechanical/chemical/optical techniques, and integrated and/or novel treatments and process combinations.
-The main criteria are that the surface modification/coatings should be applied to semi/end products to enable/improve desired physical/chemical properties.
-The components used in automotive, aerospace, manufacturing, land-based and aero turbines, mining, oil drilling and fracking, construction machinery and farming equipment are of primary interest in this session.
-Papers dealing with aspects relating to properties, processes, performance, equipment and industrial applications for such treatments are all welcome.
+This session will cover application-oriented research and development on surface engineered products and technologies.
+Topics include surface modified or coated products/components in tribology, corrosion, high temperature, optical, magnetic, and allied technologies.
+The focus is also on novel substrate preparation and pre-treatment methods: nitriding, carburizing, boriding, or oxidation pre-treatments; intermediate etching treatment and interlayer design during the coating processes.
+The innovative technologies such as coating post-treatments, including laser, electron beam, annealing, ion implantation or mechanical/chemical/optical techniques, and integrated and/or novel treatments and process combinations are also of interest.
+The main criteria are that the surface engineering/coatings should be applied to semi/end products to enable/improve desired physical/chemical properties.
+The components used in automotive, aerospace, manufacturing, land-based and aero turbines, mining, oil drilling and fracking, construction machinery, sporting goods and farming equipment are of primary interest in this session.
+Papers dealing with aspects relating to properties, processes, performance, equipment, and industrial applications for such treatments are all welcome.

 G2.
 Invited Speakers: